Island Heights, New Jersey: Local government

 Island Heights is governed under the Faulkner Act form of municipal government, formally known as the Optional Municipal Charter Law, within the Small Municipality (Plan A), enacted by direct petition as of July 1, 1974.
 The borough is one of 18 municipalities (of the 564) statewide that use this form of government, which is available to municipalities with a population below 12,000 at the time of adoption.
 The governing body is comprised of the Mayor and the six-member Borough Council, whose members are elected in non-partisan elections held as part of the November general election.
 The mayor is directly elected to a four-year term of office.
 Councilmembers serve three-year terms of office on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 As the result of an ordinance passed unanimously by the borough council in July 2011, the borough shifted its nonpartisan elections from May to November.

-As of 2024, the Mayor of Island Heights Borough is E. Steve Doyle, whose term of office ends on December 31, 2022.
-Borough Council members are Council President Susan Thompson (2024), Robert Baxter (2022), Alan Fumo (2022; elected to serve an unexpired term), Brian Gabriel (2023), Lynn Pendleton (2023), Rolf J. Weber (2024).
+As of 2024, the Mayor of Island Heights Borough is E. Steve Doyle, whose term of office ends on December 31, 2026.
+Borough Council members are Council President Rolf Weber (2027), Robert Baxter (2025), Alan Fumo (2025), Brian Gabriel (2026), Lynn Pendleton (2026) and Sandi Healy (2027).

 In May 2019, Lynn Pendleton was appointed to fill the seat expiring in December 2020 that had been held by Sean Asay until he resigned from office.
 Pendeton was elected in the November 2019 general election to serve the balance of the term of office.

-Brian Taboada, who had been serving a term ending in 2014, announced at an August 2013 council meeting that he would be stepping down from office to focus on school obligations.
+Brian Taboada, who had been serving a term ending in December 2014, announced at an August 2013 council meeting that he would be stepping down from office to focus on school obligations.